We Invite You to Schedule a Free Medicaid Planning Consultation

 Do I Qualify For Medicaid?

 Qualifying for Medicaid is a two-step process.
 First, you must qualify medically for Medicaid.
 This requirement is met if you need help with one or more activities of daily living.
-Second, you must have assets below an amount set in the Medicaid guidelines.
-The general rule for Medicaid financial qualification is that you must have less than $2,000.00 in assets.
+Second, you must qualify financially by having assets below an amount set in the Medicaid guidelines.
+In North Carolina, as a general rule for Medicaid financial qualification, you must have less than $2,000.00 in assets.

 What If I Have Too Many Assets, Can I Still Qualify For Medicaid?

-If you have too many assets, you will need to do what is called a “spend down”.
-A spend down is the process in which you can give gifts to family and friends, pay off debt, purchase life insurance, purchase a pre-paid funeral contract, purchase a vehicle, or make home improvements, in order to get your assets below a certain level to become eligible for Medicaid.
+Yes, it might be possble to qualify for Medicaid after performing a well planned “spend down”.
+“Spend down” is the process in which you can pay medical bills, give gifts to family and friends, pay off debt, purchase life insurance, purchase a pre-paid funeral contract, purchase a vehicle, or make home improvements, in order to get your assets below a certain level to become eligible for Medicaid.